igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 message to deliver.
 That is, if the rate of data the application wishes to write exceeds the network's throughput, the application may want to ensure that at least some messages are delivered in their entirety.
-To support this use case, it is recommended that a QUIC library API provides a way for the sender to monitor the smallest unacknowledged stream offset greater than the current minimum retransmittable offset.
+To support this use case, it is recommended that a QUIC library API provides a way for the sender application to monitor the change in minimum retransmittable offset due to receipt of ACKs.

 Receiver Interface and Behavior   {#receiver-interface}
 -------------------------------

-The receiver SHOULD assume that none of the data before the new current receive offset ({{offsets}}) will be retransmitted.
-A receiver MAY discard any stream data received for an offset smaller than the new current receive offset.
+Upon receipt of an EXPIRED_STREAM_DATA frame ({{frame-expired-stream-data}}), the receiver SHOULD assume that none of the data before the new current receive offset ({{offsets}}) will be retransmitted.
+A receiver SHOULD discard any stream data received for an offset smaller than the new current receive offset.
+Discarding such data ensures that when the application observes a gap in the data stream, what follows the gap is a beginning of a new message.

 It is recommended that a QUIC library API provides a way for a receiver application to obtain the length of a gap corresponding to the expired data in